jcponce/complex/README.md

 # complex
-Here you can find my sketches about complex analysis.
+Here you can find my sketches about complex analysis made with p5.js.

 Visit [Dynamic Mathematics](https://jcponce.github.io/) to play with them.

-I recently discovered [Cindy.js](https://cindyjs.org/) and I am learning to use it.
+I recently discovered [Cindy.js](https://cindyjs.org/).
+I am still learning how to use it.
 I have adapted some applets and now I am putting them in this repository.
 Some examples are:

 [Domain coloring](https://jcponce.github.io/complex/domcoloring/)